How Much Does a Financial Advisor Really Cost – The Full Truth

 Few commission-based advisors also act as fiduciaries (because living off commissions seldom aligns with your best interests).
 Thus, you shouldn’t expect your investments to perform better when managed by a commission-based advisor.
 Based on that report, you’ll do worse, and you’ll be paying 3-6% for the privilege.

-Where Financial Advisor Costs Get Complicated
+Where Financial Advisors Costs Get Complicated

 If your advisor offers all these services in-house, you will likely pay more to access them.
 But if you need them, you need them.